techiaith/cydran-normaleiddio/README.md

 # Normalisation Component
 This is an experimental normalisation component for the normalisation of Welsh-language texts.

-The normalisation compenent is based on spaCy, and the software and the Welsh language package will need to be installed for it to work.
+The normalisation compenent is based on spaCy, and the software and the Welsh language package will both need to be installed for it to work.

 The component works by using spaCy tokenisation exceptions to provide a 'norm', or one consistent form, in situations where different forms are adopted, for example by changing each 'ydi' to 'ydy' so that spelling is consitant in the text for that word.